m9rduck/test/README.md

 # description

-two options are given, but you the other one is invincible
+two options are given, but the other one is invincible.

 # background information